A Workflow to Create a High-Quality Protein-Ligand Binding Dataset for Training, Validation, and Prediction Tasks: Abstract

 \section{Abstract}

-Development of scoring functions (SFs) used to predict protein-ligand binding energies requires high-quality 3D structures and binding assay data, and often relies on the PDBBind dataset for training and testing their parameters.
-In this work we show that PDBBind suffers from several common structural artifacts of both proteins and ligands and non-uniform reporting of binding energies of its derived training and tests, which may compromise the accuracy, reliability and generalizability of the resulting SFs.
-Therefore we have developed a series of algorithms organized in an automated workflow, PDBBind-Opt, that curates non-covalent protein-ligand datasets to fix common problems observed in the general, refined, and core sets of PDBBind.
-We also use PDBBind-Opt to create an independent data set by matching binding free energies from BioLiP2 with co-crystalized ligand-protein complexes from the PDB.
-The resulting PDBBind-Opt workflow and BioLiP2-Opt dataset are designed to ensure reproducibility and to minimize human intervention, while also being open-source to foster transparency in the improvements made to this important resource for the biology and drug discovery communities.
+Development of scoring functions (SFs) used to predict protein-ligand binding energies requires high-quality 3D structures and binding assay data for training and testing their parameters.
+In this work, we show that one of the widely-used datasets, PDBbind, suffers from several common structural artifacts of both proteins and ligands, which may compromise the accuracy, reliability, and generalizability of the resulting SFs.
+Therefore, we have developed a series of algorithms organized in a semi-automated workflow, HiQBind-WF, that curates non-covalent protein-ligand datasets to fix these problems.
+We also used this workflow to create an independent data set, HiQBind, by matching binding free energies from various sources including BioLiP, Binding MOAD and BindingDB with co-crystalized ligand-protein complexes from the PDB.
+The resulting HiQBind workflow and dataset are designed to ensure reproducibility and to minimize human intervention, while also being open-source to foster transparency in the improvements made to this important resource for the biology and drug discovery communities.